 The following is a rough translation of a spooky Tibetan story that was shared on the popular Tibetan-medium site Khabdha.
-I hope you will read it and be careful the next time you are practicing yoga in the wilderness.
+It tells the tale of three ngakpa – non-monastic, non-celibate tantric yogi sorcercers – who engage in the special exorcistic meditation of Chöd, and end up encountering a very dangerous demoness (more specifically, a yakshini or alluring female nature spirit, associated with the granting of power, riches, and sickness).
+I hope you will read it and be careful the next time you are practicing yoga in the wilderness!

-A story of how three Chodpa exorcists tamed a female ‘Harm-Giver’ or local land spirit (gnod sbyin mo) – By Tenpai Nyima Continue reading →
+A story of how three Chodpa exorcists tamed a Yakshini [i.e. Female ‘Harm-Giver’ or local land spirit (gnod sbyin mo)] – By Tenpai Nyima Continue reading →